-If a course offered by the Faculty of Arts or the Faculty of Science (except for Math and Economics) is full or restricted, students can submit a request to Go Global after arriving by completing the Change of Registration Form.
+If a course offered by the Faculty of Arts or the Faculty of Science (except for Math and Economics) is full or restricted, students can submit a request to Go Global after arriving by completing the Change of Registration Form (pdf).

 For undergraduate courses offered by other Faculties that are full or restricted, please visit the Faculty advising office after arriving to seek approval to join the course.
 More information will be provided in the Go Global orientation session.

 Exchange students wishing to take graduate-level courses must get permission from instructors and are normally required to complete the Enrolment of Undergraduate Exchange Students in Graduate Courses form after arrival.

-You can find more information about taking graduate-level courses under the "other" section below.
+You can find more information about taking graduate-level courses under the "Faculty Specific Restrictions" section below.